This information will help you get ready to return home after your autologous stem cell transplant.

 - Coughing, sneezing, runny nose, shortness of breath, or chest discomfort.

-- Any redness, swelling, or pain in your throat, eyes, ears, skin, joints, or abdomen.
+- Redness, swelling, or pain in your throat, eyes, ears, skin, joints, or abdomen (belly).

 - Blurred vision or other changes in your ability to see clearly.

-- Frequent urination, a burning feeling while you urinate, or both.
+- Frequent urination (peeing), a burning feeling while you urinate, or both.

 - Irritation in your rectum, including burning and pain.